viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 ### Requirements

-- You must have an RPlidar, such as the [RPlidar A1](https://www.slamtec.com/en/Lidar/A1) or [RPlidar A3](https://www.slamtec.com/en/Lidar/A3), physically connected to your robot.
+- You must have an RPlidar, such as the [RPlidar A1](https://www.slamtec.com/en/Lidar/A1) or [RPlidar A3](https://www.slamtec.com/en/Lidar/A3), physically connected to your machine.

   Be sure to position the RPlidar so that it **faces forward in the direction of travel**.
 For example, if you are using a Viam Rover and the [RPlidar A1](https://www.slamtec.com/en/Lidar/A1) model, mount it to the Rover so that the **pointed** end of the RPlidar mount housing is facing in the same direction as the webcam.